SQL

 Overview¶

-), the transaction is automatically committed.
+The SQL Block executes asynchronous SQL queries on a database using SQLAlchemy.
+This Block supports all SQL query types, including SELECT, INSERT, UPDATE, and DELETE.
+For data-modifying queries (such as INSERT, UPDATE, and DELETE), the transaction is automatically committed.
 If the initial database connection fails (e.g., due to the database being unavailable), the Block will attempt one reconnection before raising an error.

 This Block is useful for applications that need to interact with relational databases, allowing for flexible querying and data manipulation using SQL.